-- 1 All pesticide washdown areas should have a Specialist On Farm Advice (SOFA) survey completed beforehand, in order to help you plan the work. - 2 Select which items you need in your application from the list below, and provide the dimensions of the project.

-Applications should include at least STEPS 001 and either 003 or 004
+- All pesticide washdown areas should have a Specialist On Farm Advice (SOFA) survey completed beforehand, in order to help you plan the work. - Select which items you need in your application from the list below, and provide the dimensions of the project.
+Applications for the offer must include at least STEPS 001 and either 003 or 004.

 STEPS 001 Pesticide

 Washdown/Handling Area

 STEPS002 Roofing for Pesticide

 washdown area

 STEPS 003 Lined Biobeds

+STEPS 004 Biofilter

-3 Specify the costs of each of the items.
+- Specify the costs of each of the items.
 If you are able to claim back VAT then this should be excluded from your costs.
-Other STEPS items may not be included in the cost of the project.
+Other STEPS items may not be included in the cost of the project. - Provide quotes, plans and before photos with your application.